Cucumber green mottle mosaic virus

 Cucumber green mottle mosaic virus (CGMMV) is an important seed-borne virus that has caused serious losses in cucurbit (mainly cucumber and melon) crops throughout Asia, Europe, the Middle East and North America.

-CGMMV is difficult to manage because it is highly contact transmissible, can readily survive in water and soil and is spread in infected seed and plants.
+CGMMV is difficult to manage because it is highly contact transmissible , can readily survive outside plant tissues in water and soil, and is spread in infected seed and plants.

-CGMMV was detected in the Northern Territory in 2014, and is now widespread there.
+In 2014, CGMMV was detected in the Northern Territory, where it is now widespread.
 Queensland (2015 and 2017) and Western Australia (2016) have also had outbreaks of CGMMV.

-In Queensland the disease is confined to a couple of properties and there is a containment strategy in place to prevent disease spread.
+In Queensland the disease is confined to a few properties, which have restricted place declarations.
+There is a containment strategy in place to prevent disease spread.

 CGMMV does not pose a risk to human health.